 Don’t pay for what you don’t use.
 The same applies to the gym.
 Do you know work from home?
 Maybe you get a lot of walking or a good run in during the day or week.
 Cancel it.
 Get rid of what you don’t use or need to save money every month properly.

 People usually chase making more money when, in reality, they can slim down on what they spend.
-Again, you might not have anything unnecessary, but if you look deep into your finances, you might find something.
+Again, you might not have anything unnecessary, but you might find something if you look deep into your finances.
 Think of a magazine subscription, or maybe a music subscription.
 They all add up.

 Focus On Utilities

 Consider it and look into it just in case.
-The savings might not be huge, but when you couple it with a few of the other things in the list, it starts to add up.
+The savings might not be huge, but when you couple it with a few other things on the list, it starts to add up.
 You can either look yourself on individual websites, or you can use a comparison website to find what you need and hope they pull out a cheaper tariff.

 Remember, comparison sites might not access all providers, so if you want a true reflection of the market, you may have to look at yourself.
 These things can take time.
 If you wanted a quicker option, which probably won’t save you as much money, you can call your current provider and tell them you’re not happy with how much you pay.